 (b) a withdrawal made as the result of the death or disability of the designated beneficiary of an account;

 (c) a withdrawal that is made on the account of a scholarship or the allowance or payment described in section 135(d)(1)(B) or (d)(1)(C) of the Internal Revenue Code, 26 U.S.C.
 135(d)(1)(B) or (d)(1)(C), and that is received by the designated beneficiary; or

 (d) a rollover or change of designated beneficiary.

 (10) "Program" means the family education savings program established pursuant to [section 4].
 The program must be structured to permit the long-term accumulation of savings that can be used to finance all or a share of the costs of higher education.

 (11) "Qualified higher education expenses" means tuition and fees required for enrollment or attendance of a designated beneficiary at a higher education institution.

 (12) "Qualified withdrawal" means a withdrawal from an account to pay the qualified higher education expenses of the designated beneficiary of the account.

-NEW SECTION.
 Section 4.
 Program requirements -- application -- establishment of account -- qualified and nonqualifed withdrawal -- penalties.
 (1) A person who wishes to deposit money into an account to pay the qualified higher education expenses of a designated beneficiary shall: